Applications for the 1916 Bursary Fund 2022/2023 are now being accepted.

 The 1916 Bursary is a financial award to encourage the participation and success of students from sections of society that are significantly under-represented in higher education.
 It is funded by the Department of Further and Higher Education, Research, Innovation and Science (DFHERIS) and aims to encourage participation and success by students who are most socio-economically disadvantaged and from groups most under-represented in higher education.
 To be eligible for a 1916 Bursary, all applicants must meet Financial, Target Group and College Entry eligibility criteria.
 Bursaries are awarded through regional clusters of higher education institutions.
 Each cluster has a limited number of bursaries which are awarded to the eligible applicants that present the greatest need.

-The South Cluster is comprised of 5 higher education institutions: Cork Institute of Technology, Institute of Technology Carlow, Institute of Technology Tralee, University College Cork and Waterford Institute of Technology.
-The bursary fund will be administered through the South Cluster’s SOAR Project.
-The SOAR Project is an inter-institutional Access initiative funded under the Programme for Access to Higher Education (PATH) Fund.
-The South Cluster have a total of 35 bursaries available to award to students applying to these higher education institutions.
+The South Cluster is comprised of the following higher education institutions: Munster Technological University, South East Technological University and University College Cork.
+The 1916 Bursary is administered by the South Cluster’s SOAR Project on behalf of the three institutions.
+The SOAR Project is an inter-institutional Access initiative funded under the Programme for Access to Higher Education (PATH) 3 Fund.

 Who can apply for a 1916 Bursary?
 (Eligibility Criteria)